BSkyB's price tag for Europe deal rises to 6.9 billion pounds

-LONDON BSkyB BSY.L said on Wednesday the price for acquiring Sky Italia and Sky Deutschland SKYDn.DE had risen to 6.9 billion pounds after a greater number of investors signed up for the German offer than expected.
+LONDON BSkyB said on Wednesday the price for acquiring Sky Italia and Sky Deutschland had risen to 6.9 billion pounds ($10.9 billion) after a greater number of investors signed up for the German offer than expected.

 However under German takeover rules it also had to make the offer available to the German firm's independent investors and despite the relatively low offer, it has ended up with 90 percent of the company.